This post includes affiliate links. At no additional cost to you, I may make a small commission if you make a purchase.

 As always, it is important to let your friends and family know your intended plan and which trail you’re going to hike.
 In addition to letting friends and family know, I always let a knowledgeable trail friend know my plan – this friend isn’t on trail with me rather off trail but is familiar with the kind of terrain I will be hiking on.

 Safety first, always!
 I can’t stress this enough, winter hiking is a whole other ballgame in terms of hiking and if this is your first time experiencing mountain terrain in the winter, I encourage you to start with the shorter, easier and less technical trails in comparison to the harder climbs.
 Even if you’re an avid summer hiker, winter hiking requires a different approach and different gear altogether.
 And not to mention the ever changing weather in the mountains!
 When planning your hike, reference Mountain Forecast to get the most accurate forecast for the mountain terrain you’ll be hiking.

 You must always consider the risk of encountering avalanches.
-I turn to the Colorado Avalanche Information Center when I’m planning a winter hiking adventure because they provide detailed condition updates and forecasting.
+I turn to the states’ avalanche center when I’m planning a winter hiking adventure because they provide detailed condition updates and forecasting.
 There are a lot of avalanche safety resources out there and some are free like the CAIC.
 Occasionally, REI offers free classes too.
-In addition, if you want more training around avalanche safety I recommend reaching out to Colorado Mountain School, Colorado Rides and Guides, or one of your local outfitters as many of them will offer training.
+In addition, if you want more training around avalanche safety I recommend reaching out to one of your local outfitters as many of them will offer training.

 Other than avalanche safety, like I said before, stick to what you know.
 Don’t set off to hike the tallest mountain in your area if you’ve never climbed that high before or have no prior winter hiking experience.
 Remember to always tell your family and friends your intended plan and carry some sort of satellite communication device (like the Garmin inReach Mini) with you in case of an emergency, and practice using all of your gear at home before adventuring!